Please ensure Javascript is enabled for purposes of website accessibility

 There are several types of UPS, each with its advantages and disadvantages.
 To make an informed choice, let’s explore the three primary UPS types commonly used in industrial units:

 1. Online UPS: It provides the highest level of protection.
 They continuously provide power from the battery, offering seamless transition during power outages.
-This type suits applications where even a millisecond of downtime is unacceptable.
+This type is suited to applications where even a millisecond of downtime is unacceptable.

 2. Line-Interactive UPS: Line-Interactive UPS systems offer solid protection against most power disturbances, including surges and sags.
 They are cost-effective and bring a good balance between safety and cost.